 Smaller reporting companies may take advantage of certain reduced disclosure obligations, including, among other things, providing only two years of audited financial statements.
-We expect that we will not be a smaller reporting company to the extent we remain a majority-owned subsidiary of Sorrento.
+We are not currently a smaller reporting company, as at the time such status was determined in accordance with SEC rules we were a majority-owned subsidiary of Sorrento.
+The next date for determining whether we are a smaller reporting company is June 30, 2024.